Prairie Farms Dairy: Current Information

-As of May 2018, Prairie Farms receives milk from over 900 producers, has 5,700 employees (683 in Greater St. Louis), operates 44 manufacturing plants and over 100 distribution facilities, and has annual sales of over $3 billion.
+As of May 2018, Prairie Farms receives milk from over 500 producers, has 7,000 employees (683 in Greater St. Louis), operates 48 manufacturing plants and over 100 distribution facilities, and has annual sales of over $4.69 billion.
 The Prairie Farms distribution footprint covers over 30 percent of the United States; products are available in grocery chains, mass merchandiser stores, club stores, convenience stores, dollar stores, drug stores, schools, food service outlets, and warehouse distribution centers.

 In 2008, the company reported that its producers produced 1,387,347,510 pounds of milk, averaging 1,873,000 pounds per farm.
 The sales from the 2007-2008 financial year were about $2.9 billion, a large improvement from the $33,000 sold in the company's opening year.

 At its beginning, Prairie Farms distributed locally in Indiana, but it currently distributes its products to seventeen states, most of which are located in the Midwest.
 These states are Michigan, Kansas, Wisconsin, Nebraska, Oklahoma, Tennessee, Iowa, Illinois, Kentucky, Arkansas, North Carolina, Ohio, Missouri, Indiana, South Dakota, North Dakota, Minnesota and Mississippi.

 Economic impact

-In 1999, Prairie Farms stated that they employed 2100 in eight Midwest states, and a total of 4300 if they included those employed at joint venture plants.
+In 1999, Prairie Farms stated that they employed 2,100 people in eight Midwest states, and a total of 4,300 if they included those employed at joint venture plants.